EV LEGISLATION GUIDE

 “Replaced three separate apps with Elec-Mate.
 Certs, quotes, and scheduling all in one place.”

-• 5The Public Charge Point Regulations 2023 require publicly accessible charge points above 8kW to support contactless payment and meet 99% availability requirements — enforced by the Office for Zero Emission Vehicles.
+6. 06The Public Charge Point Regulations 2023 require publicly accessible charge points above 8kW to support contactless payment; rapid charging networks must also meet a 99% annual availability standard.
+Enforcement sits with the Office for Zero Emission Vehicles.

 01 · EV Legislation Guide